 Some canine breeds that are more vulnerable to the disease include:

 - Golden Retrievers

 - Doberman Pinschers

 - and Pomeranians

-The disease is most likely to develop sometime between age 4-14, and unspayed females have an increased risk over most other dogs.
+The disease is most likely to develop sometime between age 4-14, and unspayed females have an increased risk over most other pets.

 Like humans, most cases of diabetes are either Type 1 or Type 2, and dog owners in the Winston-Salem area need to be aware of both possibilities for their pet.
 Those who develop Type I diabetes experience an insulin deficiency because their body isn’t producing it.
 An inflammation of the pancreas is often a strong contributing factor.
 With Type II diabetes the dog’s body has developed a resistance to insulin.
 More often Type II diabetes is related to weight and exercise issues, and in many cases, the condition can be reversed with lifestyle improvements and weight loss.

 The symptoms of canine diabetes are often subtle because the disease can come on very slowly.
 Dog owners may notice increased urination, the pet’s drinking more at a time, and more frequent accidents.
 While increased urination can be the sign of several conditions, it is important to note that diabetic dogs will have increased sugar in their urine which may also lead to more urinary tract or bladder infections.
 If the urine turns bloody or has a stronger odor than usual, or if your dog suddenly licks excessively, they should be checked by their veterinarian for signs of infection or diabetes.

 In some cases, vision problems plague dogs (and people) with diabetes.
 Notably, glaucoma is a condition that accompanies diabetes due to increased eye pressure.
 Cataracts, clouding of the eyes is also a possible symptom of canine diabetes other symptoms include

 - Sudden weight loss due to increased metabolism